Skip to main content

 Vector Control Technician Justin Loman hangs a carbon dioxide-baited trap in response to a resident's request for help with mosquitoes.

-Service requests in the category “other” included insect-related inquiries about crane flies, cockroaches, and midges.
+Service requests in the category “other” included insect-related inquiries about crane flies, fleas, bumble bees and other bees, and midges, along with other arthropod-related requests involving mites.

 Join our mailing list